Business | Litigation | Real Estate | Wills & Estates

 If employment has been terminated without cause, then the employer will be obligated to either provide reasonable notice to the employee that their job will be ending or else give them pay in lieu of notice.
 In Saskatchewan, there are two measures of the amount to be paid to the employee.
 They are:

-• Payment as required by The Labour Standards Act of Saskatchewan and its regulations (for the majority of employers); or
+• Payment as required by The Saskatchewan Employment Act of Saskatchewan and its regulations (for the majority of employers ... similar federal legislation applies to employees in the bank or railway or aviation industry, etc); or

 • For interprovincial businesses, such as trucking, rail, banking, etc, the Labour Standards Act of Canada will apply instead.
 This Act also has the unique ability to order that a person be reinstated to their job ... something not possible under provincial legislation.